yihui/hugo-prose/exampleSite/content/about.md

 ### Embedded elements

-Use the `embed-left` or `embed-right` class to embed a content block to be floated to the left or right, and the block will exceed the article margin, e.g.,
+Use the `embed-left` or `embed-right` class to embed a content block to be floated to the left or right, and the block will exceed the article margin by 200px, e.g.,

 ``` html
 <div class="embed-right">